kionell/osu-parsers/README.md

 - via string
 - via buffer

 By default, score decoder will decode both score information and replay.
-If don't need to decode replay you can disable it by passing false as the second parameter to any of the methods.
+If you want to decode score information without replay, you can pass false as the second parameter to any of the methods.

 ### Example of score & replay decoding